Mapping the Course for Prompt-based Structured Prediction: Learning

-~ For this strategy, we use the same modeling and loss formulation as in the global calibration method described in Section \ref{sec:calibration}.
-However, rather than freezing the LLM parameters, we backpropagate the structured hinge loss (Eq. \ref{structured-hinge-loss}) into the LLM itself.
-Before learning, we use the procedure described in Section \ref{sec:supervised-fine-tuning} to hot start the model parameters.
+For this strategy, we use the same loss formulation as in the global calibration method described above.
+However, rather than freezing the LLM parameters, we backpropagate the structured hinge loss (Equation \ref{structured-hinge-loss}) into the LLM itself.
+Before global fine-tuning, we use local fine-tuning to hot-start the model parameters.